SNMP configuration examples

 Windows Server 2008 R2

-- In "Accepted community name" click "Add" to add your community string and permission
+- In "Accepted community name", click "Add".
+Then add your community string and its permission.

-- In "Accept SNMP packets from these hosts" click "Add" and add your LibreNMS server IP address
+- In "Accept SNMP packets from these hosts", click "Add".
+Then add the IP address of your LibreNMS server.

 Windows Server 2012 R2 and newer